shinhwen0312/SmartBox/README.md

 # SmartBox (v1.0)

-Release Notes (v1.0)--------------------------------------------------------------------------------------------------------------------
+Release Notes (v1.0)------------------------------------------------------------------------------------------------------------------

 Features

- User able to register and login to an accounts
+ -User able to register and login to an accounts

- User able to add SmartBox devices to their devices page
+ -User able to add SmartBox devices to their devices page

- User able to connect to their SmartBox device via Bluetooth
+ -User able to connect to their SmartBox device via Bluetooth

- User able to simulate locking or unlocking the SmartBox device via SmartBox app
+ -User able to simulate locking or unlocking the SmartBox device via SmartBox app

- User able to add guest-access to device and share code to guest
+ -User able to add guest-access to device and share code to guest

- Guests are able to input code into physical keypad which will simulate unlocking the device if code is correct User able to view access history of SmartBox device in SmartBox app
+ -Guests are able to input code into physical keypad which will simulate unlocking the device if code is correct User able to view access history of SmartBox device in SmartBox app